Share This Post

 Heart attacks occur when a blood clot restricts blood flow to a part of the heart.
 If the clot is not removed, the part of the heart that is lacking blood begins to die, signaling the beginning of a heart attack.

-Strokes occur when the vessel that delivers blood to the brain is disrupted by a blood clot.
+Strokes occur when a blood clot disrupts the vessel that delivers blood to the brain.
 If the clot is not removed, the cells in the part of the brain that is lacking blood begin to die and can result in the loss of critical motor functions, such as walking or talking.

 Know The Signs